 “In 2024 alone, these taxes on taxes resulted in nearly $11 billion in swipe fees to the card networks and largest banks on sales tax collection.
 OCC’s action is particularly alarming considering President Trump has prioritized bringing down costs for businesses and the customers they rely on by endorsing the Credit Card Competition Act (CCCA) to reform the credit card market.”

-Sarasin urged the OCC to reverse course and refocus its attention on what FMI characterized as harmful practices by financial institutions.
+Sarasin went on to urge the OCC to reverse course and refocus its attention on what FMI characterized as harmful practices by financial institutions.

 About FMI

-FMI brings together a wide range of members across the value chain — from retailers that sell to consumers, to producers that supply food and other products, as well as the wide variety of companies providing critical services — to amplify the collective work of the industry.
+FMI brings together a wide range of members across the value chain – from retailers and producers to companies providing critical services – to amplify the collective work of the industry.

 [RELATED: NGA Urges Congress To Reject New SNAP Restrictions In Farm Bill]